tiandiao123/Computer_Vision_With_3D_Mesh/README.md

 * Using Deep Learning to study target mesh location based on tag and large data sets of images

 ### Strurure of The Neural Network:
-* Firstly, please download the AlexNet pre-trained paramter using this [link](https://d17h27t6h515a5.cloudfront.net/topher/2016/October/580d880c_bvlc-alexnet/bvlc-alexnet.npy).
+* Firstly, please download the AlexNet pre-trained parameter using this [link](https://d17h27t6h515a5.cloudfront.net/topher/2016/October/580d880c_bvlc-alexnet/bvlc-alexnet.npy).
 * Then, we need to use AlexNet as our upper-layer neural network structure, and then Extend fully-connected neural network at the bottom to train our model.
 More details will be filled in.
 I implemented all the codes using tensorflow.

 ### Installation: